Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Tutorials/git-started.md

         -   set an **Expiration** *date after the end of the course* (or "No expiration")
         -   *keep the generated PAT website open for Copy-and-Paste !!!*
     -   use `credentials::set_github_pat()` (already installed) to store the PAT: [Section 9.4.1.1](https://happygitwithr.com/https-pat.html#credentials-package)

 9. Check if you can [access the project on GitHub](https://github.com/Dr-Eberle-Zentrum/Advanced-data-processing-with-R) (i.e. we registered you as a collaborator already)

     -   **if not** you will have to *wait until we have added you...* you will get an email notification from GitHub when done and ready

 10. Once you can access the repository online, you will need to get a local copy via RStudio: [Section 16.2.2](https://happygitwithr.com/existing-github-first.html#rstudio-ide-1)

     -   the HTTPS URL is `https://github.com/Dr-Eberle-Zentrum/Advanced-data-processing-with-R.git`

+11. Get ready to work with it

+    -   study the brief [Section 6.4 The no branch workflow](https://edav.info/github.html#the-no-branch-workflow) on your *own* git repositories

-11. Change and `push` your changes!
+12. Let's try: Change something and `Push` your changes!

     -   create a subfolder within the **Project** folder named as your **GitHub account user name**
     -   create *within* your new folder a new file (best a Markdown file ending in .md) and say "Hi I am here" within the file
     -   add the file to git control and push the file to GitHub
     -   check online if you can see your file and all is good!
     -   **ATTENTION:** if you are working on the repository *at the same time as one of your peers* your *push* might fail with a notification that you are missing changes that are on GitHub already.
 In that event, you first need to *pull* the changes and *afterwards push* should work fine.

+**Congratulations!**
+You have just made your first steps in a version-controlled project workflow using git!

+The last three steps (check out a local copy from Github + working on it) are the standard workflow when you start your own project, using GitHub as your version-control cloud service.
+When working collaboratively with others or when contributing to foreign projects, the workflow needs some extensions in terms of "branches" and "pull requests".
+We will look into both later in the course and master them as well!